Rachel C. Wolfe , Pharm.D., M.H.A., BCCCP, Initiative Chair

 St. Louis, Missouri

-Dr. Wolfe earned her Doctor of Pharmacy degree from St. Louis College of Pharmacy.
-She completed her residency training at University of Kentucky HealthCare, where she specialized and remains board certified in critical care.
-Dr. Wolfe is experienced in providing clinical pharmacy services across the continuum of perioperative care, in addition to the surgical, burn, and trauma intensive care units.
-She has also been involved in independent community pharmacy management.
+Dr. Wolfe earned her Doctor of Pharmacy degree from St. Louis College of Pharmacy and Master of Health Administration degree from Webster University, also in St. Louis.
+She completed her residency training at University of Kentucky HealthCare, and she is board certified in critical care.

-Dr. Wolfe is a member of the Society of Critical Care Medicine and American College of Clinical Pharmacy.
+Dr. Wolfe is a member of the American College of Clinical Pharmacy, American Society of Enhanced Recovery, and Society of Critical Care Medicine.
 In 2011 she received Barnes-Jewish Hospital’s David A. Gee Meritorious Service Award and Team Award for Quality Improvement for Anesthesia Medication Management.

 Bernadette Henrichs, Ph.D., CRNA, CCRN